 What is the best way to view all running processes including hidden ones on a Unix or Linux system

-command will only list the processes that are owned by the current user.
-To view all of the running processes, including hidden ones, you can use the -a
+There are several ways to view running processes on a Unix or Linux system.
+The most common way is to use the ps command.
+The ps command will list all of the processes that are currently running.
+By default, the ps command will only list the processes that are owned by the current user.
+To view all of the running processes, including hidden ones, you can use the -a option.

-command to view all of the running processes on a system:
+Here is an example of how to use the ps command to view all of the running processes on a system:

 ps -a

-command will output a list of all of the running processes.
+The ps command will output a list of all of the running processes.
 Each line of output will contain the following information:

 - The process ID (PID)